 Rockstar Games have invited the webmasters from the oldest Grand Theft Auto fansites

 to attend events in New York City and Los Angeles where we were allowed to play many of their recent titles weeks before their release dates.
 Rockstar provided luxury accommodations including travel and food, all expenses paid.
-Below are my personal accounts of the events we have attended.

 During the last week of March, 2008 I received a phone call at home from Rockstar Games.
 While this in itself was a surprise, what they was calling about was even better.
 Rockstar was inviting the webmasters from the major GTA fansites to New York City to experience Grand Theft Auto IV first-hand, a week before its release.
 Over the next few weeks our transportation was sorted out, and we were basically left in the dark on all other details besides the fact that we were going and when.
 I wasn't as much of a shutterbug as the other webmasters, however; living close to New York City myself I visit there many times a year.